Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ## Connecting via SSH

+### Enable SSH

 DuetPi lite (no GUI) has SSH enabled by default and wpa_supplicant.conf is present on the boot partition, because usually you don't have a display attached to those setups.

-DuetPi (with GUI) does not have SSH enabled by default, but you can enable it by putting an empty "ssh" file on the boot partition.
+DuetPi (with GUI) does not have SSH enabled by default, but you can enable it by:
+* putting an empty "ssh" file on the boot partition, or
+* connecting to DWC and sending `M586 P2 T1 S1`.
+This makes a persistant change, DO NOT add this line to config.g.

+### Connect using

 Under **Windows** the easiest way is via “Putty”: